tenzir/tenzir/web/docs/understand/query-language/operators/pseudonymize.md

 # pseudonymize

-Pseudonymizes IP addresses according to the [Crypto-PAn](https://en.wikipedia.org/wiki/Crypto-PAn) algorithm.
+Pseudonymizes IP addresses according to a certain method.
+Currently, VAST only uses the [Crypto-PAn](https://en.wikipedia.org/wiki/Crypto-PAn) algorithm.

 ## Parameters

+- `method: [string]`: The method to pseudonymize the address.
+Currently this always defaults to `crypto-pan`.
 - `seed: [string]`: The 64-byte seed that describes a hexadecimal value.
 When the seed is shorter than 64 bytes, the operator will append zeros to match the size; when it is longer, it will truncate the seed.
 - `fields: <list>`: The list of fields to apply the pseudonymization to.
 During pseudonymization, the operator will ignore specified fields that do not contain IP addresses.